Effective Legal Support for Citizenship and Immigration Matters.

-Listed below are the following requirements for applications:
+Here are some requirements for visitor visa applications:

-- A letter of invitation is required from someone living in Canada.
+- a letter of invitation from someone living in Canada

-- You should have ties to your country of origin, job, home, and family, which will satisfy the immigration officers that you will intend to go back home.
-Once approved, the immigration officer will grant you either a multiple-entry or single-entry visa.
+- ties to your country of origin such as a job, home, and family, to satisfy the immigration officer that you intend to go back home

-How to maintain your status as a Permanent Resident (PR)?
+How to maintain your status as a Permanent Resident?

 As a permanent resident, you and your dependents can enjoy the same benefits of a Canadian Citizen, except for the right to vote, run for political office or hold jobs that need a high-level security clearance.

-Do you want to live in Canada and work permanently?
+Do you want to work and live in Canada as a permanent resident?